pnp/cli-microsoft365/README.md

 ## Getting started

+> All the information to get started can be found in the documentation of this repository: [documentation](https://pnp.github.io/cli-microsoft365).

 Start managing the settings of your Microsoft 365 tenant by logging in to it, using the `login` command, for example:

 ```sh